-For MY 2020, CDII (previously OPA) analyzed the complaint results for the top three complaint reasons reported by DMHC, DHCS, and Covered California.
-OPA's data collection fields allowed for reporting entities to submit up to three reasons and up to three results for each complaint record.
+For MY 2022, CDII analyzed the complaint results for the top three complaint reasons reported by DMHC, DHCS, and Covered California.
+CDII's data collection fields allowed for reporting entities to submit up to three reasons and up to three results for each complaint record.